Material gain and eight-band k.p description for selected perovskites: Introduction

 \section{Introduction}

-Lasers containing metal halide perovskites as the gain medium have gained considerable attention in recent years due to their outstanding emission properties such as high photoluminescence (PL) quantum yield (QY) and widely-tuned band gap \cite{Protesescu2015, Nedelcu2015, Dey2018, Lei2021}.
-So far, many papers have been published on two-dimensional perovskites where the exciton binding energy is very high and amplified spontaneous emission (ASE) is observed in PL measurements \cite{MAUCK2019380,PhysRevMaterials.2.034001,Kahmann2021,Fu2021}.
-Significantly less work has been published on lasing and ASE in three-dimensional (3D) perovskites \cite{Des2014,Geiregat2018}.
-In this type of perovskites, the exciton binding energy is definitely lower \cite{Chen2018} and therefore the band-band emission can be considered as the main channel of radiative recombination at room temperature, similarly to III-V semiconductors.
-This means that the lasing mechanism will be similar to that observed in regular III-V lasers, and therefore, it is very interesting to compare these two gain media, i.e. 3D perovskites and III-V semiconductors such as GaAs or InP, in order to assess the prospects of using 3D perovskites in lasers.
+Lasers containing metal halide perovskites as the gain medium have got considerable attention in recent years due to their outstanding emission properties such as high photoluminescence (PL) quantum yield and widely-tuned band gap \cite{Protesescu2015, Nedelcu2015, Dey2018, Lei2021,Han2022,CHEN2023215031}.
+So far, many papers have been published on two-dimensional (2D or quasi-2D) perovskites where the exciton binding energy is very high and amplified spontaneous emission (ASE) is easily observed in PL measurements \cite{MAUCK2019380,PhysRevMaterials.2.034001,Kahmann2021,Fu2021,WOS:000821277900001,Jin2022,Qin2020}.
+Significantly less work has been published on lasing and/or ASE in three-dimensional (3D) perovskites \cite{Xing2014,Jia2017,Zhu2015,Pourdavoud2019,Des2014,Geiregat2018,Qin2023}.
+In this type of perovskites, the exciton binding energy is definitely lower \cite{WOS:000821277900001,Lei2021,Chen2018}.
+Therefore, \blueB{for some of them} the band-to-band emission can be considered as the main channel of radiative recombination at room temperature, similarly to III-V semiconductors, which are the material base for current semiconductor lasers.
+This means that the lasing mechanism will be similar to that observed in regular III-V semiconductor lasers, and therefore, it is very interesting to compare these two gain media, i.e., 3D perovskites and III-V semiconductors such as InP or GaAs, in order to assess the prospects of using 3D perovskites in lasers.

 Material gain, which quantifies the amount of amplified light per unit length, is a key factor that determines the lasing potential of a given material and can be treated as a figure of merit for designing perovskite lasers.
-For 3D metal halide perovskites the material gain can be calculated within the $\kp$ method as for regular III-V semiconductors, but so far this figure of merit for the accurate optimization of lasers was not explored so far.
+For 3D metal halide perovskites the material gain can be calculated within the $\kp$ method as for regular III-V semiconductors, but such calculations have not been performed so far. \blueB{One should note, that the} gain calculations require accurate modeling of the electronic band structure in the vicinity of the band gap.